-Trusts are often used as a mechanism by settlors to transfer property to family members (or others) while still allowing the settlor to retain some control over the property (either by being a trustee or by choosing the trustee and by dictating the terms of the trust).
-If the settlor does not wish the beneficiary to own the property until a future date, the settlor is able, through the trust agreement, to set out how the trust property is to be invested and when the property will be distributed to the trust beneficiary.
+Trusts are often used as a mechanism by settlors to transfer property to family members (or others) while still allowing the settlor to establish limitations and restrictions over the property (either by being a trustee or by choosing the trustee and dictating the terms of the trust).
+If the settlor doesn’t want the beneficiary to own the property until a future date, the settlor can, through the trust agreement, set out how the trust property is to be invested and when the property will be distributed to the trust’s beneficiary.

 Trusts are also often used to hold assets on behalf of minors.
-Since minor children do not have the legal capacity to enter into a binding contract or the authority to deal with a contract, even if ownership is transferred to them, trusts are used as a mechanism to hold the assets until the child reaches the age of majority.
+Since minor children don’t have the legal capacity to enter a binding contract, even if ownership is transferred to them, trusts are used as a mechanism to hold the assets until the child reaches the age of majority or older.

 Trusts are also used for tax-motivated reasons.
-Properly structured, trusts allow for the deferral of accrued capital gains and some income splitting¹.
+Properly structured, trusts allow for the deferral of accrued capital gains and some income splitting.

 Types of trusts